Project-KONDA/data-value-clustering/README.md

 ### Distance Configuration

-As a prerequisite for clustering, the similarity between values must be measured.
+As a prerequisite for clustering, the similarity between the abstracted values must be measured.
-For this, we support the weighted Levenshtein distance, which is an edit distance allowing insertions, deletions and substitutions of characters.
+For this, we support the weighted Levenshtein distance, which is an edit distance based on insertions, deletions and substitutions of characters.
 The weights can be configured for each edit operation applied to each possible character.
-For the configuration of the weights we provide two alternative ways explained in the following.
+For the configuration of the weights we offer two options explained in the following.
 <!---
 which is a highly configurable edit distance function for string values.
 For the configuration each edit operation is assigned a weight.